csesoc/constitution/CONSTITUTION.rst

    #. in the case of a notice sent by pre-paid post, on the date when it would have been delivered in the ordinary course of post, and
    #. in the case of a notice sent by facsimile transmission or some other form of electronic transmission, on the date it was sent or, if the machine from which the transmission was sent produces a report indicating that the notice was sent on a later date, on that date.

+#.
+Notices made to the entire membership of CSESoc must be emailed to those members, in addition to any other form those notices take.

 Financial year
 ---------------